quipucords/quipucords-ui/CONTRIBUTING.md

 | REACT_APP_USER_SERVICE_LOGOUT                         | A static string reference to the API spec                                                                                 |
 | REACT_APP_STATUS_SERVICE                              | A static string reference to the API spec                                                                                 |

+#### Updating non-npm dependencies

+Since the migration to [konflux](https://konflux-ci.dev/docs/) as our downstream build system, base images in our Containerfile MUST have the sha256 digest explicitly set.
+As part of the routine to update dependencies, those digests must be updated as well.

+In general, Renovate/Minkmaker automatic PRs should be able to keep the base images on the Containerfile in sync.
+However, if a manual bump is required, there's a make target that shall take care of it.
+Just run

+`make lock-baseimages`

+This command has `podman`, `skopeo` and GNU `sed` as dependencies.

 </details>